-Personal safety and property security is the responsibility of each individual person.
+• Personal safety and property security is the responsibility of each individual person.
 This is true at North Greenville University and everywhere any person goes.
 Make the decision to assume responsibility for your personal safety and security of your property.
-The NGU Campus Safety and Security Department urges all members of the university community to participate in making our campus as safe as possible.
-If you develop good security habits, you can assist us in safeguarding you, your property, other people, and university property.
+The NGU Campus Safety and Security Department urges all members of the university community to participate in making our campus as safe as possible and publishes safety tips on its website.